Virginia Tech® home

 Machine-Related

 Equipment used to agitate or pump manure from the pit can break, jam, or otherwise need servicing or maintenance.
+Personnel may attempt to enter the pit under dangerous conditions, underestimating what could go wrong.
+Having a rescue plan in place is crucial.

 Pic